A business aims at selling maximum products. But when it comes to choosing its target customer segment, it is often picky. And it should be.

 - You won’t be able to fully convey the value of your product/service.

-Your content has to connect the dots between your product/services and end consumers.
+Your advertising messages and content have to connect the dots between your product/services and end consumers.
 And that requires you to increase mastery of your product or service.

 In other words, you need to be clear on the brand first.
 If the business you plan to write content for hasn’t done that already, they must first establish and document their brand identity and personality.

-Once the company is clear on who they are, what they value and how they add value in the marketplace, only then it makes sense to work on identifying and refining their audience.
+Once the company is clear on who they are, what they value, and how they add value in the marketplace, only then does it make sense to work on identifying and refining their audience.

 If the brand you’re writing for has these things figured out already, here’s how you can learn more:

 - Test-drive the product or service yourself.
 Take it for a spin.